TonyZhang1112/BoardGameDB/README.md

 # BoardGameDB

-A application with database and GUI components created by Tony Zhang, Juno Yoon, and Nick Huynh.
+A application with database and GUI components created by Tony Zhang, Juno Yoon, and Nick Huynh for our CPSC 304 Project.

 ## Project Summary